 - timetables organised around short time periods of instruction provided principally by subject experts.

-- Promoting alignment of policy and system reward and is expected to influence the development of new ideas about metrics for success for learners, schools and systems.
+Promoting alignment of policy and system reward and is influencing the development of new ideas about metrics for success for learners, schools and systems.

-- Accessing researchers to support the collation and analysis of school-based data.
+Accessing University technology and researchers to support the generation, collation and analysis of school-based data.

 More than a mark: how to measure learning success without ranks and tests